 - What we have: a tool that calculates the global owning cost with a closed-form expression.
 The "optimization" is made with a greedy algorithm iteratively buying the spare part with the best improvement over cost ratio until budget limit is reached; - What we would like to have: an optimization algorithm that gives better results than the greedy algorithm and which would be able to deal with budget uncertainty.
-In turn, the two proposed research areas would be to work on: Simulation-Optimization; - Robust Optimization.
+In turn, the two proposed research areas would be to work on: Simulation-Optimization and Robust Optimization.

-3.6.4 Algorithm-driven process design
+3.4.4 Algorithm-driven process design

-Rational design of chemical and energy processes started at the early 20th century with the emergence of chemical engineering science.
-Methods evolved through decades including more and more computer assistance as machine and algorithm became available.
-Today, with the recent development in computer science and applied mathematics, a next step can be foreseen: a process can be fully designed based on algorithm, able to find optimal solution under physical, engineering and regulatory constraints.
-These approaches start to be developed [W2015] but are not yet applied to real industrial case including its constraints.
+Rational design of chemical and energy processes started in the early 20th century with the emergence of chemical engineering science.
+Methods evolved through the decades including more and more computer assistance as new machines and algorithms became available.
+Today, with the recent development in computer science and applied mathematics, a next step can be foreseen: a process can be fully designed based on an algorithm, able to find an optimal solution under physical, engineering and regulatory constraints.
+These approaches are starting to be developed [W2015] but are not yet applied to real industrial cases including their constraints.

-The development of 'proof of concept' of such algorithms driven by real industrial system with cost of generation as the objective to be minimized could be of interest, if applied to an already very well optimized and deployed industrial systems (e.g thermal process such as steam cycle or boiler or a specific equipment such as turbine or alternator) in order to be able to assess the real added value of the approach.
-The key issue to address is how to produce reliable results taking into account constraint linked to engineering constraint efficiently.
+The development of such algorithms driven by real industrial systems with cost of generation as the objective to be minimized could be of interest, if applied to an already very well optimized and deployed industrial system (e.g. thermal process such as steam cycle or boiler or a specific equipment such as turbine or alternator) in order to be able to assess the real added value of the approach.
+The key issue to address is how to produce reliable results, efficiently taking into account constraints linked to engineering constraints.

-3.7 Big size
+3.5 Big size

-A general characteristic of all the above problems is their big size, associated to operational needs of fast solving.
-All methods meant to accelerate the solving of those problems are of interest.
+A general characteristic of all the above problems is their big size, and the operational need of fast solving.

+All methods to accelerate the solving of these problems are of interest.